Best Nursing Pillow, Bra, Nipple Cream, Nipple Shields 2019

 Boppy has been making pillows for babies and moms since 1989.
 The original version was intended as a support pillow for babies when they weren’t being held.
 Now they’ve expanded its uses to include tummy time for babies and nursing support.
 The Boppy itself is filled with polyester fiberfill and upholstered in a poly/cotton blend fabric (90% poly, 10% cotton).
 We’ll talk about slip cover options for the Boppy below.

 All three versions of the Boppy pillow are machine washable and the covers are as well.
 Just be sure to remove the cover before washing the pillow.
-Additional covers are available starting at $10 to $15 for a classic cover, $20 for an organic version and $25 for the luxe version.
-And if you’re worried your baby might have a leaky diaper on occasion, Boppy sells a water resistant cover that goes under a regular slip cover ($11).
+Additional covers are available starting at ten bucks for a classic cover, more for the organic version or luxe version.
+And if you’re worried your baby might have a leaky diaper on occasion, Boppy sells a water resistant cover that goes under a regular slip cover.

 What do parents think about the Boppy?
 It has a very devoted following among our readers who note it worked well for nursing but then could also be used to support baby during tummy time and eventually for sitting up.
 However, long time fans are unenthusiastic about the quality of the slip covers.
 And while most said the Boppy fit fine and helped support baby during nursing, a minority of moms felt it was too small to stay in place comfortably.